 I am sure most of you will agree that a career decision is one of the most crucial decisions a person has to make in his life.
 Career counsellors play an important part in this process.
 This in turn means that counsellors have a huge responsibility.

 A young person’s dreams, aspirations and goals can be identified if a career counsellor guides and mentors them towards the right career path.
-It’s the role of career counsellors to understand the students and help them to identify their aptitude, personalities and interests.
+It’s the role of career counsellors to understand the students and help them to identify their aptitudes, personalities and interests.
 During the counselling process, a career counsellor helps them understand the difference between their interests and true potential.

 Like a student can be confused while making the right career choice, new career counsellors can also be unsure of the right way to begin their counselling practices.

-Thus here are few tips for new career counsellors who have just started out their counselling practices.
+Thus here are a few tips for new career counsellors who have just started out their counselling practices.

 10 Tips for New Career Counsellors